Prateek90/DataIncubatorProject/README.md

 Following are the design decisions that were taken for webapp development

-Framework: Python Flask
+Framework: Python Flask,
 Why?
 * It is easy to use light weight Framework
 * It is extensively documented
 * It has its own development server and debugger
 * Flask uses Jinja 2 templating

-Hosting Server: Heroku
+Hosting Server: Heroku,
 Why?
 * It is really easy to deploy on Heroku server
 * It is easy to scale